 Combinatorial Peptide Library

-A very powerful method for screening active peptides without knowing the actual sequence is the combinatorial peptide library.
+A very powerful method of screening active peptides without knowing the actual sequence is the combinatorial peptide library.
 Using combinatorial libraries, screening begins in theory with the pool of all possible peptide sequences.
-Due to the impossibility of synthesizing all peptides as single sequences (for instance all possible 6-mers of the common 20 L-amino acids would result in 64,000,000 peptide sequences), a mixture of all possible amino acids and building blocks of interest would be used at most unknown positions.
-After the first synthesis and screening cycle there are two possibilities: First, one can combine different active sequence patterns of the library to a complete sequence.
-The second possibility is to select the sequence pattern with the strongest activity, keeping that amino acid motif, and perform a deconvolution of the other unknown positions over several synthesis and screening rounds until one obtains a complete sequence in which all amino acid positions are defined.
+Due to the impossibility of synthesizing all peptides as single sequences (for instance all possible 6-mers of he common 20 L-amino acids would result in 64,000,000 peptide sequences), a mixture of all possible amino acids and building blocks of interest would be used at most unknown positions.
+After the first synhesis and screening cycle there are two possibilities: First, one can combine different active sequence pattern with the strongest activity, keeping that amino acid motif, and perform a deconvolution of the other unknown positions over several synthesis and screening rounds until one obtains a complete sequence in which all amino acid positions are defined.
 The standard size of peptides in a combinatorial library is 6- to 8-mers, which would need 3 or 4 synthesis and screening rounds to achieve defined peptide sequences.
 The number of spots depends on the number of amino acids used for the combinations (for the 20 common amino acids an array contains 400 spots).

 Cluster Peptide Library

 To reduce the number of possibilities, combine several amino acids of similar properties in clusters (e.g. hydrophobicity – Ile, Leu, Val; or steric similarity – Ser, Cys, Abu).
 These cluster amino acid peptide libraries provide easier and faster screening of large peptide libraries.
 It is a very useful alternative screening method to combinatorial and random peptide libraries.
 It is of course necessary to resolve these clusters at the end of the screening process.